paciorek/future-kubernetes/README.md

 ### Installing software to manage the cluster

 If using Google cloud, you'll need to [install the Google Cloud command line interface (CLI) tools](https://cloud.google.com/sdk/install).
 Once installed you should be able to use `gcloud` from the terminal.
 Alternatively, if using AWS, you'll need to [install the AWS EKS command line utility](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
-You may also need to [install the AWS command line interface (CLI) tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and possible run `aws configure`.
+You may also need to [install the AWS command line interface (CLI) tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and possibly run `aws configure`.
 Once installed you should be able to use `eksctl` from the terminal.

 You'll also need to [install `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl) to manage your cluster.

 Finally you'll need to [install `helm`](https://helm.sh/docs/intro/install), which allows you to install packages on your Kubernetes cluster to set up the Kubernetes pods you'll need.
 These instructions assume either Helm version 3 (e.g., Helm 3.3.4 for [Mac](https://get.helm.sh/helm-v3.3.4-darwin-amd64.tar.gz) or [Windows](https://get.helm.sh/helm-v3.3.4-windows-amd64.zip) or Helm version 2 (e.g., Helm 2.16.3 for [Mac](https://get.helm.sh/helm-v2.16.3-darwin-amd64.tar.gz) or [Windows](https://get.helm.sh/helm-v2.16.3-windows-amd64.zip).

-You may be able to use the Google Cloud Shell and/or the Google Cloud Console rather than installing the Google Cloud CLI or kubectl.
-I need to look more into this.
+Note that you may be able to use the [Google Cloud Shell](https://shell.cloud.google.com) rather than installing the Google Cloud CLI or kubectl (but figuring out to set up port forwarding between your local machine and Google Cloud Shell would need to be addressed in order to connect to the RStudio instance).
+As far as AWS CloudShell, it doesn't appear to have `eksctl` or `kubectl` installed.

 ### Starting a Kubernetes cluster